ibivibiv/lm-finetuning/Markdown/RESEARCH.md

     -   `--n_batches` doesn't work at all
 -   tf drops last batch on training and its val metrics arent accurate
 -   comments with `#check`
+-   if multiple files, there must be a control code for each and an equal number of validation files
+    -   val metrics will be averaged over training metrics

 ## Objectives